beamable/UnrealSDK/Docs/docs/Use Guide/Unreal SDK - Intro.md

 Once you have our repo and dependencies set up in your machine, follow along one of the next section to set up the SDK in your project.
 ### Set up the Beamable SDK - Fast Path
-Setting up the SDK in your project is done by manually copying over a set of files.
+Setting up the SDK in your project is done by manually copying over a set of files from our **Unreal SDK** repo to your project.

 !!! note "Unreal Project Requirements"
 	Beamable requires your Unreal project to be a C++ project.
 That being said, we do provide an entire suite of Blueprint nodes that can be used to achieve *most* of the same functionality.